TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/PHP-OOPS/readme.md

 ![JWT token with PHP REST API](https://raw.githubusercontent.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/main/images/Create-REST-API-with-php-oops-1.png)

-JWT Token has three part these are
+JWT Token has three parts these are

 - 1 header: ALGORITHM & TOKEN TYPE, identifies which algorithm is used to generate the signature, HS256 indicates that this token is signed using HMAC-SHA256.
 Typical cryptographic algorithms used are HMAC with SHA-256 (HS256) and RSA signature with SHA-256 (RS256).
 JWA (JSON Web Algorithms) header = {
                     "typ": "JWT",
                     "alg": "HS256"
                  }
 - 2 payload: Data, contains a set of claims.
 The JWT specification defines seven Registered Claim Names which are the standard fields commonly included in tokens.[1]
 Custom claims are usually also included, depending on the purpose of the token.

         payload = {
                     "id": 1,
                     "user_name": "sapan",
                     "email": "ctoattraveltech@gmail.com"
                   }
 - 3 signature: VERIFY SIGNATURE, securely validates the token.
 The signature is calculated by encoding the header and payload using Base64url Encoding and concatenating the two together with a period separator.
 That string is then run through the cryptographic algorithm specified in the header, in this case HMAC-SHA256.
 The Base64url Encoding is similar to base64, but uses different non-alphanumeric characters and omits padding.

         signature = HMACSHA256(
                                 base64UrlEncode(header) + "." +
                                 base64UrlEncode(payload),
                               )

 const token = base64urlEncoding(header) + '.' + base64urlEncoding(payload) + '.' + base64urlEncoding(signature)

 final token value is `eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6MSwidXNlcl9uYW1lIjoic2FwYW4iLCJlbWFpbCI6ImN0b2F0dHJhdmVsdGVjaEBnbWFpbC5jb20ifQ.YuuHvX8IdNFugj0_1xiEbZ9f54PAnaExO9Xv_rjB4Rg`

 # We will be creating a very simple REST API using